 Of the many festivals of Kinnaur, Fulaich is certainly the most charming one.
 It is a celebration to bid adieu to the passing of summer and accept the start of a long winter ahead.
 While Kalpa holds a most vibrant function, the festival carries its colours to every part of the highlands, which includes the scenic Sangla Valley.
 Every village sends out its members to collect flowers from the hillsides that are then gathered together at the village square.
-Fulaich, held in mid-September, is also a time when families hold prayers in memory of their departed ones.
+Fulaich fair is held in mid-September.

 |SDM cum DTDO, Kinnaur||01786-222253|

-This valley starts 57 Km short of Kalpa which has been named after a beautiful & populous village Sangla.
-Sangla is situated on the right bank of Baspa river 17 Kms. from Karcham.
-Journey from Karcham onwards is enjoyable and adventurous throughout the valley.
+Sangla is situated on the right bank of Baspa river 18 Km from Karcham and 38 km from Reckongpeo.
+The journey from Karcham onwards is enjoyable and adventurous throughout the valley.
 The natural scenery all around and the eternal snow view are picturesque and charming.
 It is also known as Baspa Valley since Baspa River flows through this area.
 This is the most charming valley in the entire District of Kinnaur.
-A temple dedicated to Nages god is worth a visit & other places are Sapni, Rackchham, Kilba, Kamru Fort which can also be visited.
-There are post offices, banks, rest houses for the convenience of the visitors.

 Last inhabited village on the Indo-Tibet border, Chitkul in Baspa valley is 25 km from Sangla.
 The motorable road ends at this village and any further journey has to be done on foot.
 In the rarefied air with some slopes of the highlands around the village sliced into terraced fields, a crystal clear River Baspa flowing through bestows immense beauty on this habitation.
 Camping by the river can evoke spirituality.
 The village has nice small temple dedicated to goddess Mathi, a local deity sitting in its centre.
 Any visit to Kinnaur is incomplete without a visit to Chitkul.